Friday PM Forecast: rain, storms and falling temperatures this weekend

 A cold front will push into and through the area this weekend.
 Expect big changes to temperatures.

+A DENSE FOG ADVISORY is in effect until 10am Saturday for the entire forecast area.
+Visibility of one quarter mile or less may cause hazardous driving conditions.
+Slow down, use your headlights, and leave plenty of distance ahead of you.

+*DENSE FOG ADVISORY* for the shaded area.
+Take it easy driving and check with @WBRZtraffic for updates. #lawx #mswx pic.twitter.com/GMQlRBtrGZ— WBRZ Weather (@WBRZweather) December 18, 2021

-Next 24 Hours: Another round of patchy fog may develop, especially late tonight into the morning, but it should not be as dense or long lasting as the previous episodes.
+Next 24 Hours: Another round of fog will develop overnight.
 Muggy air remains in place and low temperatures will be in the mid 60s.
 Skies will stay mostly cloudy with just a stray shower possible.
 After a generally quiet morning, a cold front will move into the area on Saturday afternoon with rain and thunderstorms.
 One or two storms could produce gusty wind.
 Rain is most likely between 2pm – 10pm.

 Up Next: The cold front is expected to sag into the Gulf of Mexico on Sunday morning but light showers could linger near the coast with clouds reaching inland across the area.
 While a few breaks of sun are possible, most of the day will have clouds.
 Much cooler air will push in and keep high temperatures in the upper 50s on Sunday and Monday.
 The low temperatures will be in the upper 30s and low 40s through the middle of next week.
 A weak disturbance will cause a passing batch of light rain Monday afternoon and evening.
 A warming trend is then expected into Christmas.
 CLICK HERE for your detailed 7-Day Forecast.